-Upon the completion of this offering, Mr. Haijun Wang, our founder, Chairman of Board of Directors, and Chief Executive Officer will beneficially own % of our total issued and outstanding ordinary shares, % of our total voting power, assuming that the underwriters do not exercise their option to purchase additional ADSs, or % of our total issued and outstanding ordinary shares, representing of our total voting power, assuming that the option to purchase additional ADSs is exercised by the underwriters in full.
+Upon the completion of this offering, Mr. Haijun Wang, our founder, Chairman of Board of Directors, and Chief Executive Officer will beneficially own 30.2% of our total issued and outstanding ordinary shares, representing 74.1% of our total voting power, assuming that the underwriters do not exercise their option to purchase additional ADSs, or 30.0% of our total issued and outstanding ordinary shares, representing 73.9% of our total voting power, assuming that the option to purchase additional ADSs is exercised by the underwriters in full.
 As a result, we will be a "controlled company" as defined under the Nasdaq Stock Market Rules because Mr. Haijun Wang will hold more than 50% of the voting power for the election of directors.
 As a "controlled company," we are permitted to elect not to comply with certain corporate governance requirements.
 If we rely on these exemptions, you will not have the same protection afforded to shareholders of companies that are subject to these corporate governance requirements.
-12 no exercise by the underwriters of their over-allotment option to purchase up to additional ADSs representing Class A ordinary shares from us; and